Antonio6459/eBay-Scraper/README.md

 What You Get:

-Global Search: Scans eBay US, UK, IT, FR, DE, ES, AU, and CA all at once.
+Global Search: Scans available for US, UK, IT, FR, DE, ES, AU, and CA

 Smart Parsing: Automatically translates search terms and handles European currency conversions.